Thirteen (2003 film): Plot

 Evie and Tracy engage in more destructive activities, each egging the other on.
 The pair attempt to seduce Tracy's adult neighbor, Luke, and ditch a family movie night to get high on the streets in Hollywood.
-Mason is shocked when he bumps into Tracy wearing sexualized clothing, including thong underwear, but Tracy dismisses his concerns.
+Mason is shocked when he bumps into Tracy wearing revealing clothing, including thong underwear, but Tracy dismisses his concerns.
 Later on, the girls take turns inhaling from a can of gas duster for electronics and become so intoxicated that they take turns hitting each other.

 Melanie attempts to break the girls' friendship by sending Tracy to live with her father, but he refuses, claiming to be too busy.
 After Evie's stay extends over two weeks, Melanie unsuccessfully attempts to contact Brooke and then visits Brooke's home with Evie and Tracy.
 They find that Brooke was hiding because of a botched plastic surgery.
 Evie asks Melanie to formally adopt her but Melanie refuses.
 Tracy meekly supports her mother's decision.
 Angry and hurt, a tearful Evie storms off.
-Later, Evie ostracizes Tracy and spreads rumors about her at school.
+Later at school, Evie ostracizes Tracy, turns the clique against her, and spreads rumors about her.
 Tracy slowly begins to realize the negative effects of her lifestyle when she is told that she will have to repeat the seventh grade.

 While walking home from school, Brady offers Tracy a ride and takes her home, where Melanie, Evie, and Brooke sit quietly in the living room waiting for her.
 Brooke, having been convinced by Evie that it was Tracy who was the bad influence, confronts Tracy about her drug use and stealing.
 Outraged, Tracy insists that Evie is the instigator, but the skeptical Brooke refuses to listen and announces that she is moving Evie to Ojai to keep her away from Tracy.
 When Melanie defends Tracy's innocence, Brooke pulls Tracy's sleeve up to show her self-harm scars.

-Melanie orders Brooke and Evie out of the house and tries to comfort Tracy.
+After a violent, intense screaming match, Melanie orders Brooke and Evie to leave the house and tries to comfort Tracy.
 Tracy breaks down and tearfully fights against Melanie's embrace.
 Melanie persists and assures Tracy that she loves her and will not let her go, and the two fall asleep together on Tracy's bed.
-The last scene shows a dream sequence of Tracy spinning alone and screaming on a park merry-go-round during the daytime.
+The last scene shows Tracy spinning alone and screaming on a park merry-go-round during the daytime.